ElyKar/validator/README.md

 =============

 Given this structure :

     type Config struct {
         Age int
         Name string
         Pet string
     }

 It is possible to validate it in every way imaginable.
-If we want to collect all errors, then calling : err := Collect(newIntGreaterThanValidater(config.Age, 0), newIntLowerThan(config.Age, 100), newStringNotEmptyValidater(config.Name), newStringNotEmptyValidater(config.Pet), newHasATurtlePetValidater(config))
+If we want to collect all errors, then calling the following will do the job :

-will do the trick.
+    err := Collect(newIntGreaterThanValidater(config.Age, 0), newIntLowerThan(config.Age, 100), newStringNotEmptyValidater(config.Name), newStringNotEmptyValidater(config.Pet), newHasATurtlePetValidater(config))

 Second Example
 ==============